frakern/starpocalypse/README.md

 1. Ignore player owned markets altogether (do nothing).
 This also means autonomous colonies from Nexerelin.
 2. Add Ground Defenses or Heavy Batteries to all non-player markets, raider bases included.
 3. Additionally, add Orbital Stations and Patrol HQ to all non-player, non-hidden markets that did not have them, or did not have any of their upgrades...
+4. Pirates get megaports and heavy batteries.
-4. And make sure that the above two are met at all times (via a transient listener).
+5. And make sure that the above three are met at all times (via a transient listener).

 Two files regulate station additions (`station*.csv`): faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.